PaulioRandall/firefly-go/spec/firefly-v2-didactylos.md

 7 + 1
 ```

 This scroll is a little more advanced.
 It performs two mathematical operations and prints them on their own line with an empty line in between.
+The first expression involves float types while the second involves integers.

 ```
-2 * (10.3 - 6.3)
+2.0 * (10.3 - 6.3)

 9 / 4
 ```